The government has introduced a set of acronyms to describe MACRA, all of which, in practice, are being used interchangeably

 Clinicians can report as individuals or as a group

-Advancing Care Information (25%) – Replaces MU.
-Uses MU measures; removes all-or-nothing approach; eliminates thresholds beyond meeting each measure once; emphasizes patient access to information, patient engagement, and health information exchange; allows providers to focus on areas of greatest interest/relevance to their practice.
+Advancing Care Information (25%) – Recently renamed “Promoting Interoperability”, replaces MU.
+Uses MU measures; removes all-or-nothing approach; eliminates thresholds beyond meeting select “base” measures one time each; emphasizes patient access to information, patient engagement, and health information exchange; allows providers to focus on areas of greatest interest/relevance to their practice.

-Resource Use (10%, 0% in 2017) – Replaces the cost component of the Value-Based Payment Modifier.
+Resource Use (10%) – Replaces the cost component of the Value-Based Payment Modifier.
 Calculated by CMS with no additional action required of providers.

-Clinical Practice Improvement Activities (15%) – New category.
-Providers select activities of interest from a list of 90+ possibilities.
+Improvement Activities (15%) – New category.
+Providers select activities of interest from a list of 100+ possibilities.

 Potential Payment Adjustments: